• Skip to primary navigation

 The Cost For Prepaid Cell Phone Plans

-Last but not least, let’s consider the actual costs per month and over the course of a year when you compare a prepaid cell phone plan to a contract plan.
+Let’s consider the actual costs per month and over the course of a year when you compare a prepaid cell phone plan to a contract plan.

 Are prepaid cell phones actually cheaper?